-2012 RM 2011 RM

-Fixed rate instruments Financial assets
+Fixed rate instruments

+Financial assets

-Deposits placed with licensed banks Short term fund 28,771,732 4,808,669 33,228,590 4,282,993
+Deposits placed with licensed banks

+2011

+RM

+33,228,590

 Interest rate risk sensitivity analysis

 Fair value sensitivity analysis for fixed rate instruments

 The Group and the Company do not account for any fixed rate financial assets and liabilities at fair value through profit or loss, and the Group and the Company do not designate derivatives as hedging instruments under a fair value hedge accounting model.
 Therefore, a change in interest rates at the end of the reporting period would not affect profit or loss.